nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Marking a task as done : `marktask`

-Marks a specified task from the application as done.
+Marks a specified task from SalesNote as done.

 Format: `marktask INDEX`